vitalk/flask-styleguide/docs/tutorial.rst

         return render_template('styleguide.html')

-The new jinja tag ``styleguide`` becomes available when extension is initialized, so it's easy to scaffold your styleguide:
+The new jinja tag ``styleguide`` becomes available when extension is initialized, so it’s easy to scaffold your styleguide:

 .. code-block:: html+jinja